Zofia Potocka: Death

 In the early 1820s, her health deteriorated.
 The mysticism of the Polish Illuminati was said to have affected her health.
 She left for Berlin to consult German doctors, where she died on 24 November 1822, aged 62.

 She had left instructions to be buried in Uman.
 Zofia's embalmed body was clothed in a beautiful dress and placed in a carriage, one hand holding a bouquet and a fan in the other.
 Her body was transported in such a way across the border.
 In Uman, an elaborate funeral ceremony was conducted out of respect for the charitable works of her later years.
 As Zofia's coffin was carried 10 miles along the road, barrels of resin were placed along the way for lighting torches as the procession passed that the night before a huge crowd.

 Zofia was buried in the crypt under the Basilian church.
 In 1877, her body was disturbed when the church was badly damaged by an earthquake.
-Zofia's remains were reburied in Talne along with those of her youngest daughter Olga, where they still rest in the crypt of the church.
+Her remains were reburied in Talne along with those of her youngest daughter Olga, where they still rest in the crypt of the church.